 It is important to keep blood sugar levels balanced and your body should be sufficiently refuelled after each swim.
 Healthy snacks such as smoothies, fruit, nuts, cereal bars and protein shakes should take care of your nutrition, while fattier foods can put a strain on your digestion.
 Drink regularly to ensure dehydration doesn’t affect your efforts.

 Inspiration in sport can come from various areas.
-Taking inspiration from Olympic legends like Rebecca Adlington and Michael Phelps can challenge you to match their exploits.
-Finding it from stories, hardships and more can also ensure you are fully focused on your dream.
-For some, inspiration can come from your coach, your family and more often than not, from competing.
-A desire to be the best at all costs is what earns medals and channelling the feeling from that first success can be enough to be inspired for many more.
-Here are some of the UK and world’s best swimmers able to inspire you and your team.
+Taking inspiration from Olympic legends like Rebecca Adlington and Michael Phelps can push you to try and match their achievements and further inspire you to focus on your dream.
+For some, inspiration can come from your coach, your family or just from the thrill of competition.
+A desire to be the best at all costs is what earns medals.

 Michael Phelps is the best swimmer in Olympic history.
 The ‘flying fish’ won an incredible 23 gold medals throughout his career and set 39 world records, meaning he is not only the best swimmer of all time but the greatest Olympian of all time.
-An amazing feat for the 33-year-old American whose legacy has inspired millions.
+Michael's legacy has inspired millions.

-Great Britain’s youngest Olympic competitor at London 2012, top diver Tom Daley has established a major reputation.
-A wonderful Olympic speaker, Tom is able to touch upon his experiences as an athlete, having won bronze at London 2012 and gold at the Commonwealth Games.
+Great Britain’s youngest Olympic competitor at London 2012, top diver Tom Daley has gone on to forge an incredibly successful career as a top athlete.
+A wonderful Olympic speaker, Tom is able to touch upon his experiences as an athlete, having won bronze at London 2012 and Rio 2016 before coming back stronger in 2021 to win gold at the 2020 Tokyo Olympics.

-British Paralympic swimmer Ellie Simmonds was just 13 years old when she won two gold Olympic medals at the Paralympic Games in Beijing.
-That year she won the BBC Young Sports Personality of the Year and proceeded to inspire the nation once more in 2012 when she twice won gold at London 2012.
-Today she serves as an amazing influence on young people around the world.
+British Paralympic swimmer Ellie Simmonds was just 13 years old when she won two gold Olympic medals at the Paralympic Games in Beijing in 2008.
+That year she won the BBC Young Sports Personality of the Year and proceeded to inspire the nation once more in 2012 when she won two gold medals at the London Paralympics, and then a gold and bronze medal at the 2016 Rio Paralympics.

 Amazingly overcoming adversity to recover from breaking her back in a car accident, Karen broke two World Records and competed in four Olympic Games.
 She won four gold medals in the World Championships and today shares her incredible story with audiences as an after-dinner speaker.

-You can inspire your team today with a world-class Olympic speaker, speaking on themes relevant to all areas of business and sport.
-Focusing on peak performance, maximising success or the specificities of swimming, our impressive roster of Olympic swimmers can set your event alight.
+You can inspire your team today with a world-class Olympic speaker.
+Whether focusing on peak performance, maximising success or recounting the highs and lows of elite swimming, our impressive roster of Olympic swimmers can set your event alight.

-Book an Olympic motivational swimming speaker today via Champions Olympic Speakers.
-Simply contact the Champions Olympic Speakers agency by filling in our online contact form or call a booking agent directly on 0207 1010 553.
+To book a motivational Olympic swimmer, simply contact the Olympic Speakers Agency today by filling in our online contact form, or call a dedicated booking agent directly on 0207 1010 553.

 To discuss the details of your event or book one of our exciting Olympic and Paralympic speakers, call a booking agent at Champions Olympic Speakers on 0207 1010 553 or complete our online contact form.